dgerabagi/aiascent-dev/prompt.md

 ### A97.
 V2V Academy - Lab 1 Media Descriptions
 - **Description:** Provides detailed, step-by-step descriptions for the screen recording videos used in Lab 1 of the V2V Academy.
 - **Tags:** v2v, curriculum, lab, documentation, media, accessibility

+### A98.
+V2V Academy - Academy Page Image Prompts
+- **Description:** Provides a set of specific image prompts for generating cover and thumbnail images for the V2V Academy homepage, including personas, labs, and courses.
+- **Tags:** v2v, curriculum, images, prompt engineering, persona, aesthetic

+### A99.
+V2V Academy - Course 1: The AI-Powered Report Viewer - Vision and Roadmap
+- **Description:** High-level overview of the V2V Academy's first monetizable course, "The AI-Powered Report Viewer," outlining its purpose, learning objectives, target audience, and a phased development plan.
+- **Tags:** v2v, curriculum, course design, project-based learning, report viewer, roadmap

+### A100.
+V2V Academy - Course 1: The AI-Powered Report Viewer - Curriculum Outline
+- **Description:** A detailed curriculum outline for the V2V Academy's first course, "The AI-Powered Report Viewer," breaking the project into a logical sequence of modules and lessons.
+- **Tags:** v2v, curriculum, course design, project-based learning, report viewer

+### A101.
+V2V Academy - Course 1: The AI-Powered Report Viewer - Lab Plan
+- **Description:** A plan for the practical exercises and labs within the "The AI-Powered Report Viewer" course, detailing the hands-on projects for each module.
+- **Tags:** v2v, curriculum, labs, project-based learning, report viewer
 </file_artifact>

 <file path="src/Artifacts/A1-Project-Vision-and-Goals.md">